Federal Financial Aid

 Applicants who need an FSA ID and who already have an FSA PIN are asked for their PIN upon login to any of ED’s student- and borrower-based websites.
 They may link their new FSA ID to their FSA PIN, allowing immediate access to FSA systems.
 Students, parents, or borrowers without an FSA ID or who choose not to link an existing FSA PIN will have limited access to FSA sites for one to three days while the Social Security Administration (SSA) verifies identity.

 Note: Be sure to enter the Faith International University School Code 036894 when prompted.
-You will also need to refer to your prior year’s Tax Returns.
+You will also need to refer to your prior-prior year’s Tax Returns (for example, you will need to refer to your 2015 tax returns if you are filling out the 2017-2018 FAFSA).
 If the option is available to you, please check the IRS DATA RETRIEVAL TOOL (DRT) Box.
 It will speed up the processing of your application.

-Complete the “Student Interview” at (link coming soon).
+Complete the “Student Interview” by clicking here.
 Please make sure to include all consecutive quarters you plan to attend during each FAFSA academic year (the FAFSA academic year runs from July 1 to June 30).
 Please make sure that your future enrollment status is accurate (Full Time, ¾ Time and ½ Time).
 Full Time for BA students is 15 credits per quarter; ¾ Time is 10 credits.
 Full Time for MA or DMIN students is 8 credits per quarter; ½ Time is 4 credits.
 You will need to complete this form every academic year in which you enroll.

 Complete “Entrance Counseling” and “Master Promissory Note” (Subsidized and Unsubsidized Loan) at studentloans.gov.